 - Ensure that the source container location matches the location listed on the inventory sheet.
-If it doesn't, report immediately to the radiation safety officer for follow-up. - Physical inventory of the source container and mounting brackets. - The presence and legibility of the tags and labels. - General area condition.
+If it doesn't, report immediately to the radiation safety officer for follow-up - Physical inventory of the source container and device base - The presence and legibility of the tags and labels - General area condition.
 Make sure there is no build up of dirt, rust or corrosion on or around source container.
 If the inspection indicates that some aspect of the source container needs repairing or replacing, contact Endress+Hauser for assistance.

-4.4.2 Test of Shutter (ON/OFF) Mechanism
+3.4.2 Test of Shutter ("EIN/ON", "AUS/OFF") mechanism